quentinblampey/spatialdata_xenium_explorer/README.md

 ## Usage

-You can use our [CLI](TODO) or [API](TODO), see examples below.
+You can use our CLI or API, see examples below.
 It will create up to 6 files, among which a file called `experiment.xenium`.
 Double-click on this file to open it on the [Xenium Explorer](https://www.10xgenomics.com/support/software/xenium-explorer/downloads) (make sure you have the latest version of the software).

 ### CLI

 ```sh
 spatialdata_xenium_explorer write /path/to/sdata.zarr
 ```

+Check [our documentation](https://quentinblampey.github.io/spatialdata_xenium_explorer/cli) for more details.

 ### API